microsoft/code-with-engineering-playbook/docs/code-reviews/inclusion-in-code-review.md

 ## Guidelines for the Author

 * Aim to write a code that is easy to read, review and maintain.
-* It’s important to ensure that whoever is looking at the code, whether that be the reviewer or a future engineer, can understand the motivations and how your code achieves that.
+* It’s important to ensure that whoever is looking at the code, whether that be the reviewer or a future engineer, can understand the motivations and how your code achieves its goals.
 * Proactively asking for targeted help or feedback.
 * Respond clearly to questions asked by the reviewers.
 * Avoid huge commits to submitting incremental changes.